 The personal information that we collect from you may be transferred to and processed in a destination outside of the EEA.
 It may also be processed by staff operating outside the EEA who work for one of our suppliers.
 In these circumstances, your personal information will only be transferred on one of the following bases:

-- the country that we send the data is approved by the European Commission as providing an adequate level of protection for personal information; or
+- the country that we send the data to is approved by the European Commission as providing an adequate level of protection for personal information;

 - there exists another situation where the transfer is permitted under applicable data protection legislation (for example, where a third party recipient of personal data in the United States has registered for the EU-US Privacy Shield).